geosim/QAD/help/help_en/qad.rst

 INSERT
 ~~~~~~

-Insert a symbol.
+Inserts a symbol.
 If the symbol scale is derived from a field then the
 command will ask the factor scale.
 If the symbol rotation is derived
 from a field than the command will ask the rotation (degree).
 Only for
 symbol layer.